 Avoid Repossession Loans

-Repossessions occur when a registered charge owner, normally a bank or building society obtains a court order to gain possession of a property from the borrower.
-This usually occurs when the borrower has failed to make the agreed payments on a mortgage or loan secured on the property.
-Latter stage repossession proceedings only allow the borrower a short period of time to either make up shortfall arrear payments or in certain circumstances, sell the property before final possession by the lender.
+Repossessions occur when a registered charge owner, normally a bank or building society, obtains a court order to gain possession of a property from the borrower.
+This usually occurs when the borrower has failed to make the agreed-upon payments on a mortgage or loan secured on the property.
+Late-stage repossession proceedings only allow the borrower a short period of time to either makeup shortfall arrears payments or, in certain circumstances, sell the property before final possession by the lender.
 A repossession order can be put on hold if the borrower makes or agrees to make payments.
-This allows the borrower to keep control of the properties destiny and gives much needed time to either enable a sale at market level without having to take a reduced repossession price or time to restructure finances.
+This allows the borrower to keep control of the property’s destiny and gives much-needed time to either enable a sale at market level without having to take a reduced repossession price or restructure finances.

-Bridging finance can be used to prepay mortgage arrears even if a client has a property that is being faced with a repossession.
-Provided that enough equity is remaining within the property and that the exit route is deemed reasonable to the lender then the use of a bridging loan is a possible way to repay the arrears.
+Bridging finance can be used to prepay mortgage arrears even if a client has a property that is being repossessed.
+Provided that enough equity remains within the property and that the exit route is deemed reasonable to the lender, then the use of a bridging loan is a possible way to repay the arrears.

-It is however important to note that in today’s more financially prudent climate where it is becoming more and more difficult to refinance any borrower who has credit problems, sale of property is normally the only reasonably accepted exit route to the majority of bridging loan lenders.
-Most bridging loan lenders will also demand that the security property is placed on the market to show the borrowers true intentions before they will advance the loan monies required.
-Although bridging finance may be an expensive way to raise money, depending on the severity of the situation it may well be the best and only option.
+It is, however, important to note that in today’s more financially prudent climate, where it is becoming more and more difficult to refinance any borrower who has credit problems, the sale of the property is normally the only reasonably accepted exit route for the majority of bridging loan lenders.
+Most bridging loan lenders will also demand that the security property be placed on the market to show the borrower’s true intentions before they advance the loan monies required.
+Although bridging finance may be an expensive way to raise money, depending on the severity of the situation, it may well be the best and only option.

-Re-mortgages are pretty much no longer available to clients who have poor credit, even if a large percentage of equity is available within the property and even if the client can afford the monthly re-mortgage payments as they have good income.
-Secured loans follow similar requirements to a mortgage although they are slightly less stringent in their requirements.
-If neither a re-mortgage or a secured loan are available to the client then the only remaining option would be a bridging loan or the immediate sale of the property at a possible below market value price, in order to stop an imminent repossession.
+Re-mortgages are pretty much no longer available to clients who have poor credit, even if a large percentage of equity is available within the property and even if the client can afford the monthly re-mortgage payments as they have a good income.
+Secured loans follow similar requirements to a mortgage, although they are slightly less stringent in their requirements.
+If neither a re-mortgage nor a secured loan is available to the client, then the only remaining option would be a bridging loan or the immediate sale of the property at a possible below-market value price in order to stop an imminent repossession.

 The bridging loan would give the applicant the time required to sell the property in an organised fashion and within the timeframe as agreed with the lender.
 The alternative could be that the client is forced into accepting a low offer for the property or to accept the house being repossessed and sold quickly by the lender in order to get the money owed repaid back to them.